narayana573/Testng_DataDrivenFramework/Manual_Testing.md

 > <b>Test Suite:</b> as “validation suite,” a test suite is a collection of various test cases that are intended to test a software product or its specific functionality/feature, once the software development is accomplished.

+> <b>Severity:</b> Defect Severity is defined as the degree of impact that a defect has on the operation of the product

+## Severity is categorized into five types
+*Critical
+* Major
+* Moderate
+* Minor
+* Cosmetic

+> <b>Priority:</b> Defect Priority has defined the order in which the developer should resolve a defect

+## Priority is categorized into three types
+* Low
+* Medium
+* High